gear-foundation/gear-wiki/docs/examples/varatube.md

 In most blockchain networks, each transaction is invoked by a user or another program and must be completed in a single block (transactions are atomic).
 In general, a smart contract is able to invoke several functions, but only within a single block.
 In case of an error, the result of execution of all related functions is rolled back (the State does not change).

 According to the Actor Model in Gear Protocol, actors exchange messages.
-One of the Gear-specific entities is a the Waitlist - a data base where messages (not transactions) reside.
+One of the Gear-specific entities is the Waitlist - a database where messages (not transactions) reside.

 This makes it possible to implement logic when several logically related messages can be spaced apart in time.
 As a result, extrinsics that are caused by these messages can be executed in different blocks.
 It is possible for messages to stay in the Waitlist for a long time.
 This is achieved through [Gas reservation](../developing-contracts/gas-reservation.md) for deferred messages.
 A program can send a [delayed message](../developing-contracts/delayed-messages.md) to itself over as many blocks as it defines, provided there is enough reserved gas to be in the Waitlist.